 The most significant change is the introduction of biometrics for the identification of the buyer, a technology now widely available on most smartphones sold and which has improved both the security of access to the device and that of many available actions, for example, purchases from app stores.

-In fact, the merchant has always had the possibility to ask the acquirer to disable the protocols, actually accepting payments from its customers without insertion of the authentication code, to the detriment of security but favouring a greater probability of the payment being successful, considering that, without inserting the authentication code, the customer has one step less to complete.
-The new 3DS2 protocols instead shift to the issuer (that issued the payment card) the decision whether or not to apply authentication with two or more factors on each transaction, therefore, the acquirer and the merchant become "passive" subjects in the application of authentication, an integral part of the customer journey during the payment phase.
+In fact, the merchant has always had the possibility to ask the acquirer to disable the protocols, even accepting payments from its customers without insertion of the 3D Secure authentication code, to the detriment of security but favouring a greater probability of the 3DS payment being successful, considering that without inserting the authentication code, the customer has one step less to complete.
+The new 3DS2 protocols, instead, shift to the issuer (that issued the payment card) the decision whether or not to apply authentication with two or more factors on each transaction, therefore, the acquirer and the merchant become "passive" subjects in the application of 3D Secure authentication, an integral part of the customer journey during the 3DS payment phase.

 Although there are exceptions and exemptions to the application of Strong Customer Authentication, the management of new 3DS2 protocols becomes essential for the merchant who would not be compliant with the regulation and would see the payment requests rejected in the event of non-implementation.

-The 2.0 protocols offer the merchant the opportunity to insert some additional optional fields to provide a set of additional data to the issuer and help reduce the likelihood of SCA being applied to the transactions.
-In order to do this, it may be necessary to review the customer journey of the site, by adding fields for collecting data, and therefore, may increase the complexity of integration.
+The 2.0 protocols offer the merchant the opportunity to insert some additional optional fields to provide a set of additional data to the issuer and help reduce the likelihood of SCA being applied to the 3D secure transactions.
+In order to do this, it may be necessary to review the customer journey, by adding fields for collecting data, and therefore, may increase the complexity of integration.